orbeon/orbeon-forms-doc/form-runner/link-embed/linking.md

     - `true`: loads the data for a draft
     - `false` (default): loads the data for a final document

-### PDF and TIFF views
+### PDF, TIFF, and other export views

 - `fr-language`
-    - With automatic PDF, selects the language to use when producing the PDF.
+    - With automatic PDF and exports, selects the language to use when producing the PDF.
+    - With PDF templates, choose the template with the specified language if available.

 [SINCE Orbeon Forms 2018.1]